EndlessSkyCommunity/endless-sky/docs/rfcs/text/0051-jump-arrive-depart-modifiers.md

 ```
 (Planet property)
 Allow automatically aiming for this planet when arriving in the system.
 The default value if this value is not given is true.

+# Drawbacks
+The `combat visibility` option could be stronger, for example by incorporating hyperspace link communication between friendly factions.

+# Alternatives
+The keywords might be named differently and we might change the workings of one or more features (instead of some maximum ranges, use minimum ranges).

+# Unresolved Questions
+As indicated above, `combat visiblity` still has quite some room for improvement.
+Players might also want to set the arrive distances manualy.
+That is not included in this RFC (neither why we don't allow it and neither how it would work if we do allow it).